Aadya2905/aadyasharma.in/content/posts/a-voice-for-the-voiceless-my-heartbreak-and-hope-amid-the-supreme-court’s-stray-dog-order.md

 ---
-title: A Voice for the Voiceless
+title: A Voice For The Voiceless
 date: 2025-08-21T21:06:20.337Z
 description: "New Delhi: I have been anxiously signing and sharing petitions, creating reels, and posting Instagram stories to raise awareness about the